All-nighters and Xboxes: in record M&A year printers keep busy

 But in a record year for M&A, for the people who print the documents for the bids and offers and prospectuses for corporate deals, paper means paper -- and lots of it.

-Deal volumes this year are up by more than 40 percent on the previous year to a record $4.6 trillion, according to preliminary Thomson Reuters data.
+Deal volumes this year are up by more than 40 percent on the previous year to a record $4.6 trillion (3 trillion pounds), according to preliminary Thomson Reuters data.
 This translates into hundreds of thousands of pages of documents that have to be sent out to shareholders.

-For Shell's proposed purchase of BG, currently worth $53 billion and one of this year's mega-deals, printers mailed out 10,500 copies of a 72-page "intention to make an offer" document, plus half a million copies of one regulatory letter, among other announcements, to BG's shareholders.

 The firms that handle this specialised work have had a frantic year of typesetting and proofreading under strict security, before printing and posting the documents to shareholders across the world under deadlines that can be as tight as just a couple of days.